-The cover page serves as the face of the author.
-The format of the cover page will differ based on the style you choose, but they will typically contain the name of the author, the name of the professor, the student’s educational establishment, and the due date of the essay.
-The topic of the essay and the course will always be included in the title page, regardless of the format used.
+The cover page serves as a representation of the author.
+The format of the cover page will differ based on the style you choose, but it typically contains the name of the author, the name of the professor, the name of the student’s educational establishment, and the due date of the paper.
+The topic of the paper and the course name is always included on the title page, regardless of the format used.
 As the name suggests, the cover page is placed at the front of the paper and is the first thing your professor will see when they receive your paper.

 When writing an academic paper, you have to adhere to certain established standards.
-The cover page will be required for many papers as it introduces the professor to the project.
+A cover page is required for many papers as it introduces the professor to the project.
 In this article, we will look at the different types of cover pages and their formats.

 Essentials of a Cover Page